Emily Head

 Emily Head (born 15 December 1988) is an English actress.
-Her breakout role was as Carli D'Amato in E4's sitcom The Inbetweeners, and she later played Rebecca White in ITV soap opera Emmerdale and Colette Andrews in BBC drama The Syndicate.
+Her breakout role was as Carli D'Amato in the E4 sitcom The Inbetweeners (2008–2010), and she later played Rebecca White in the ITV soap opera Emmerdale and Colette Andrews in BBC One drama The Syndicate.

 Early life

 Head is the elder daughter of actor Anthony Head.
-She attended the BRIT School in Croydon, where she completed a BTEC course in acting and was a schoolmate of singers Katy B and Adele.
+She has a sister, Daisy, who is also an actress.
+She attended the BRIT School in Croydon, where she studied acting and was a schoolmate of singers Katy B and Adele.

 Career

-Head played a supporting role as Carli D'Amato in E4's sitcom The Inbetweeners from 2008 to 2010 and appeared in the follow-up 2011 film The Inbetweeners Movie.
+Head played a supporting role as Carli D'Amato in E4's sitcom The Inbetweeners from 2008 to 2010 and appeared in the follow-up 2011 film The Inbetweeners Movie and is set to reprise the role for The Inbetweeners 3.
 She also appeared in an episode of M.I.
 High, in which she played an evil mastermind involved in a bank scam.

 In 2011, she appeared alongside Coronation Street star Craig Gazey in Jason Hall's play Third Floor.
 In December 2011, she played Melissa Milcote in the Bristol Old Vic production of Helen Edmundson's Coram Boy at the Colston Hall in Bristol.

 In 2013, it was announced she would be appearing in the Bravo drama Rita, playing the title character's daughter.
 In 2014, she played Angela "Ange" in an in-the-round production of Abigail's Party at Leicester's Curve.